-- EOPS SAO assessment results showed 90 percent of EOPS students were able to identify whether they had completed three core services mandated by the state (PremRev-Rpt-EOPS-CARES-App\2020-21).
+- EOPS SAO assessment results showed 90 percent of EOPS students were able to identify whether they had completed three core services mandated by the state (PrgmRev-Rpt-EOPS-CARES-App_2020-21).
 Program improvements to reach this result included using REMIND to text students and offering \$25.00 gift cards upon completion of core services.
-Assessment results also showed, from Fall 2019 to Spring 2020, EOPS/CARE students persisted at a higher rate (85 percent) than non-EOPS/CARE students (67 percent) (IR-EOPS-CARES\F2019\p1). - In the past, a little over 50 percent of Puente students completed the three required contacts.
+Assessment results also showed, from Fall 2019 to Spring 2020, EOPS/CARE students persisted at a higher rate (85 percent) than non-EOPS/CARE students (67 percent) (IR-EOPS-CARES_F2019_p1). - In the past, a little over 50 percent of Puente students completed the three required contacts.
 As part of the PR process, Puente implemented a plan to improve services by contacting students by phone, text, email, and Canvas message, and the number of contacts increased significantly.
-Assessment results also showed Puente students in first-level Transfer English 1 had higher course success rates (80 percent) than non-Puente Latinx students (56 percent) (IR-Puente-Engl1\F2019). - First Semester Planning Sessions (FSPS) are held for students who are new to the College.
+Assessment results also showed Puente students in first-level Transfer English 1 had higher course success rates (80 percent) than non-Puente Latinx students (56 percent) (IR-Puente-Engl1_F2019, PAR-StudServArea-Puente_F2021). - First Semester Planning Sessions (FSPS) are held for students who are new to the College.
 Students learn the matriculation steps; choose an educational goal; and create a one semester, abbreviated student education plan (SEPA) aligned with their educational goal (Cnslng-FSPS-FA21).
 OIR data show new students completing a SEPA persist from Fall 2019 to Spring 2020 at 76 percent compared to 57 percent for new students who do not complete a SEPA.
 During FSPS, students are also encouraged to make a counseling appointment during their first semester to complete a comprehensive student educational plan (SEPC).
 OIR data show 88 percent of students who completed both an SEPA and an SEPC persist from Fall 2019 to Spring 2020 (IR-NewStud-Cmplt-SSS-PersistRate).

-Program improvements to better support students through this process have included assisting students with registration as part of planning sessions and aligning sessions with Guided Pathways. - The Transfer Center participates in SAO assessment through the PR cycle.
+Program improvements to better support students through this process have included assisting students with registration as part of planning sessions and aligning sessions with Guided Pathways.

+The Transfer Center participates in SAO assessment through the PR cycle.
 Outcomes include student knowledge and ability to transfer.
 To meet this outcome, university representatives were invited to make visits across different days of the week at various hours, including evening hours.
 Attendance at university representative appointments began at 152 in 2014-2015 and rose to a high of 623 between 2017-2018 prior to COVID.
 The Transfer Center also offers transfer workshops.
-Attendance at transfer workshops began at 347 between 2015-2016 and rose to 691 between 2017-2018 due to improvements made in marketing and workshop relevancy based on feedback (PrgmRev-Trf-Ctr 2020-21).
+Attendance at transfer workshops began at 347 between 2015-2016 and rose to 691 between 2017-2018 due to improvements made in marketing and workshop relevancy based on feedback (PrgmRev-Trf-Ctr_2020-21).

-• The Fall 2019 Student Satisfaction survey illustrated 83 percent of students who use Mental Health Services were satisfied or very satisfied with the service they received, yet only 54 percent of students agreed or strongly agreed Chabot has an emotionally supportive climate for students with mental health needs (IR-StudSatisSurv F2019 p2 p4).
+The Fall 2019 Student Satisfaction survey illustrated 83 percent of students who use Mental Health Services were satisfied or very satisfied with the service they received, yet only 54 percent of students agreed or strongly agreed Chabot has an emotionally supportive climate for students with mental health needs (IR-StudSatisSurv F2019 p2 p4).
 In response to these survey results and internal evaluations, Mental Health Services expanded walk-in hours resulting in serving 30 additional students.
 They also trained 15 student mentors and reached out to 20 community organizations as part of improving the campus climate for mental health.
+Results of SAO assessment and improvements made are recorded in PR (PAR-StudServArea-CARES-MH-Prog_F2021).

-The full details of SAO assessment and improvement plans can be found in program review and the Outcome and Assessment Committee website (SAO-Webpage).
-As part of the process of continuous improvement, the College is presently engaged in publishing SAOs on its websites.
+The full details of SAO assessment and improvement plans can be found in program review and the Outcome and Assessment Committee website (SAO-Webpage, PAR-F2021-Subm-Website).
+As part of the process of continuous improvement, the College is presently engaged in publishing SAOs for each of its service areas on a central website.